An Explicit Rate Bound for the Over-Relaxed ADMM: Main results

 As already pointed out in \cite{Jordan}, the weakness of \thref{jordan_theo} is that $\tau$ is not explicitly given as a function of the parameters involved in the problem, namely $\kappa$, $\rho_0$, and $\alpha$.
 The factor $\kappa_P$ in \eqref{bound_admm} is also not explicitly given.
 Therefore, for given values of these parameters one must perform a numerical search to find the minimal $\tau$ such that \eqref{semidefinite} is feasible.
-This in turn implies, for example, that to optimally tune the ADMM using this bound one might have perform this numerical search multiple times scanning the parameter space $(\alpha, \rho_0)$.
+This in turn implies, for example, that to optimally tune ADMM using this bound one might have perform this numerical search multiple times scanning the parameter space $(\alpha, \rho_0)$.

 While from a practical point of view this may be enough for many purposes, this procedure can certainly introduce delays if, for example, \eqref{semidefinite} is used in an adaptive scheme where after every few iterations we estimate a local value for $\kappa$ and then re-optimize $\alpha$ and $\rho$.
-Therefore, it is desirable to have an explicit expression for the smallest $\tau$ that \thref{jordan_theo} can give, from which the optimal values of the parameters follow.
+Therefore, it is desirable to have an explicit expression for the smallest $\tau$ that \thref{jordan_theo} can provide, from which the optimal values of the parameters follow.
 This expression is also desirable from a theoretical point of view.
-Our main goal in this paper is to complete the work initiated in \cite{Jordan}, thus providing an explicit formula for the rate bound that the method of \cite{Lessard} can give for the over-relaxed ADMM.
+Our main goal in this paper is to complete the work initiated in \cite{Jordan}, thus providing an explicit formula for the rate bound that the method proposed in \cite{Lessard} can provide when applied to over-relaxed ADMM.

 Two of the most explicit bound rates that resemble the bound we give in this section are the ones found in \cite{boyd_almost_bound} and \cite{wei_almost_bound}.
 The authors in \cite{boyd_almost_bound} analyze the Douglas-Rachford splitting method, a scheme different but related to the one we analyze in this paper, for a problem similar to \eqref{minimize}, and give a rate bound of $1 - \frac{\alpha}{1 + \sqrt{\kappa_f}}$ where $\alpha$ is a step size and $\kappa_f = L/m$ where $L$ and $m$ bound the curvature of the objective function in the same sense as in Assumption \ref{assumption}.
-The authors in \cite{wei_almost_bound} apply the ADMM with $\alpha =1$ and $\rho_0 = 1$ to the same problem as we do and give a rate bound of $1 - \frac{1}{\sqrt{\kappa}} + O(\frac{1}{\kappa})$, where, we recall, $\kappa = \kappa_f \kappa^2_A$.
+The authors in \cite{wei_almost_bound} apply ADMM with $\alpha =1$ and $\rho_0 = 1$ to the same problem as we do and give a rate bound of $1 - \frac{1}{\sqrt{\kappa}} + O(\frac{1}{\kappa})$, where $\kappa = \kappa_f \kappa^2_A$.